corda/corda/docs/source/api-contract-constraints.rst

 Using Contract Constraints in Transactions
 ------------------------------------------

-The actual app version used is defined by the attachments on a transaction that consumes a state: the JAR containing the state and contract classes, and optionally its dependencies, are all attached to the transaction.
-Other nodes will download these JARs from a node if they haven't seen them before, so they can be used for verification.
+The app version used by a transaction is defined by its attachments.
+The JAR containing the state and contract classes, and optionally its dependencies, are all attached to the transaction.
+Nodes will download this JAR from other nodes if they haven't seen it before, so it can be used for verification.

 The ``TransactionBuilder`` will manage the details of constraints for you, by selecting both constraints and attachments to ensure they line up correctly.
 Therefore you only need to have a basic understanding of this topic unless you are doing something sophisticated.